sheldcoop/studio/docs/ARCHITECTURE.md

-# QuantPrep High-Level Architecture
+# QuantFinance Lab High-Level Architecture

-This document provides a high-level overview of the QuantPrep application's architecture to help new developers get up to speed quickly.
+This document provides a high-level overview of the QuantFinance Lab application's architecture to help new developers get up to speed quickly.

 ## Tech Stack